polkadot-developers/substrate-docs/content/md/en/docs/reference/polkadot-js.md

 ### Connecting to local node

-To connect the Polkadot-JS Apps to your local node, you must go into `Settings` and change the "endpoint to connect to" to `Local Node (127.0.0.1:9944)`.
+To connect the Polkadot-JS Apps to your local node, you must go into `Settings` and change the **endpoint to connect to** to `Local Node (127.0.0.1:9944)`.

-<Message
-  type={`gray`}
-  title={`Note`}
-  text={`If you are connected to the Polkadot-JS Apps over a secure HTTPS connection, you will need to use a browser which also supports bridging to an insecure WebSocket endpoint.
-For example, Google Chrome supports this, but Mozilla Firefox does not.`}
+If you connect to the Polkadot-JS Apps over a secure HTTPS connection, you must use a browser that also supports bridging to an insecure WebSocket endpoint.
-/>
+For example, Google Chrome supports this, but Mozilla Firefox does not.

 ## Polkadot-JS extension